 I can think of worst things to obsess about, however.

-I can’t say enough about how rewarding this whole experience has been participating in the Tahoe Wildflower Big Year.
-All jokes aside about turning naturalism into a contact sport … this summer has essentially been a crash-course in wildflower identification and a lesson in developing and honing my skills of perception.
+I can’t say enough about how rewarding the experience was participating in the Tahoe Wildflower Big Year.
+All jokes aside about turning naturalism into a contact sport … that summer was essentially a crash-course in wildflower identification, as well as a lesson in developing and honing my skills of perception.

-One of the great benefits of using the iNaturalist website is that it does provide ID recommendations.
-But more importantly, the community of naturalists on the site will also confirm or correct your identification.
+One of the great benefits of using the iNaturalist website is that it provides ID recommendations (through their AI model).
+But, more importantly, the site is comprised of a community of naturalists that can confirm (or correct) your identifications.

-From my experience, having between a 75-85% ratio of species to observations is a good goal for which to shoot.
-You’re ultimately going to post multiple observations of some of the same species.
-This is OK, but I don’t think it’s necessary for every wildflower you find.
+From my experience, having between a 65-85% ratio of species to observations is a good goal for which to shoot when uploading species.
+You’re ultimately going to post multiple observations of the same species.
+This is OK but, again, when you’re searching (and photographing) so frequently you’re going to amass a huge collection of photos/data.
+And, if you don’t pace yourself it can really start to feel like a chore.

 The two reasons I end up with multiple observations for the same species is that…